 PSC President Judy Lubin attended a White House health reform meeting on Wednesday, August 26th.
 Led by administration officials, the meeting focused on how to engage young adults in the current health reform debate.

 PSC helped moved this 10 year organization past its “founder’s stage” by providing strategic advice and guidance, producing WomenHeart’s first brand guide, and new website and corporate video.

-The U.S. Department of Health and Human Services’ Office on Women’s Health National Breastfeeding Awareness Campaign includes a media outreach strategy that features public service announcements sponsored by the Ad Council.
+The campaign included a media outreach strategy that features public service announcements sponsored by the Ad Council.

 In her latest Leading Voices blog, PSC president Judy Lubin, MPH, discusses the opportunity to reduce health disparities through comprehensive health reform.
 She notes “Since as far back as 1899, W.E.B.
 Du Bois documented racial health disparities and their link to poverty and discrimination.
 Today,